hbroek/reken/documentation/developer-guide/chapter-4.md

 ### 4.3.4 type='color'

-Input type `color` binds to a string representing hex value of a color.
+Input type `color` binds to a string representing the hex value of a color.

->Note: It is important to initialize the variable with a string value that is empty or a six digit RGB hex-value preceded with a `#`. i.e. `#762828`
+>Note: It is important to initialize the variable with a string value that is empty or a six-digit RGB hex-value preceded with a `#`. i.e. `#762828`

 **Example:**